 Live stream videos encourage engagement through their interactive and personal format.
 As a result, live streams on LinkedIn receive seven times the reactions and twenty-four times the comments than regular videos.

 The best way to encourage engagement is to post regular content as it provides a means for followers to interact with a brand.
-In addition, the best times to post content on LinkedIn are Wednesday through Friday between 9 AM and 12 PM.
+In the U.S., specifically, the best times to post on LinkedIn are:

 LinkedIn’s global reach makes it a popular job search and marketing platform for users worldwide.

-LinkedIn has ten offices across the U.S. and 26 around the world, including:
+LinkedIn has twelve offices across the U.S. and 26 around the world, including:

-LinkedIn grew from $2.271 billion to $8.050 billion between 2017 and 2020.
-Most of this growth came from Microsoft’s acquisition, which boosted the platform’s userbase.
+LinkedIn grew from $2.271 billion to $13.8 billion between 2017 and 2022.
+Most of this growth came from Microsoft’s acquisition, which boosted the platform’s user base.

 LinkedIn is a global platform with users from around the world.
 They are also available in 26 languages.

-The U.S. accounts for 190 million of LinkedIn’s users, nearly 23% of the platform.
+The U.S. accounts for 200 million of LinkedIn’s users, nearly 23% of the platform.
 The other 77% of users are from around the world.
+33% of LinkedIn users in the U.S. have a bachelor's degree or equivalent.

-As LinkedIn continues to grow, update your marketing strategies with these insights so that you remain effective in 2022.
+As LinkedIn continues to grow, update your marketing strategies with these insights so that you remain effective in 2024 and beyond.

 If you would like to know more information about how we at The Social Shepherd can help perfect your social media strategy across several platforms, why not send us an email at [email protected], or get in touch here.